Air Fryer Recipe

 Method

-1. Wash the bell peppers, cut the tops off, and remove seeds and membranes.
-Preheat air fryer to 180°C (356°F).
+1. Wash the bell peppers, slice off the tops, and remove the seeds and membranes.
+Preheat the air fryer to 180°C (356°F).

-2. In a large frying pan, heat olive oil over medium heat.
-Add onion and garlic, sauté for about 3 minutes until soft and fragrant.
+2. Heat the olive oil in a large frying pan over a medium heat.
+Add the onion and garlic, then sauté for about 3 minutes until softened and fragrant.

-3. Add diced aubergine, courgette, and tomatoes.
-Sprinkle with thyme, basil, salt, and pepper.
-Stir well and cook for 10-15 minutes until vegetables are tender.
+3. Add the diced aubergine, courgette, and tomatoes.
+Scatter over the thyme, basil, salt, and pepper.
+Stir well and cook for 10-15 minutes, until the vegetables are tender.

-4. Stuff the ratatouille mixture into the prepared bell peppers.
-Optionally, sprinkle with cheese.
+4. Spoon the ratatouille mixture into the prepared bell peppers.
+If using, sprinkle over the cheese.

-5. Place stuffed peppers in the air fryer basket.
-Cook for 15-20 minutes at 180°C until peppers are tender and tops are golden.
+5. Set the stuffed peppers in the air fryer basket.
+Cook for 15-20 minutes at 180°C, until the peppers are tender and the tops are golden.

-6. Let the peppers cool for a couple of minutes before serving.
+6. Leave the peppers to cool for a couple of minutes before serving.

 Why this works in an air fryer